Nats get best of Cole, Astros to win World Series opener

 Seldom does Game 1 — with rare exceptions over the years — have that kind of impact.

-And, though it was a walk through fire, get it they did, edging the Astros, 5-4, in a dramatic Game 1 in front of 43,339 at Minute Maid Park.
+And though it was a walk through fire, get it they did, edging the Astros, 5-4, a dramatic Game 1 victory in front of 43,339 at Minute Maid Park.

+“I thought it would be a 2-1 ballgame,” Nationals rightfielder Adam Eaton said of the matchup of aces, Cole versus three-time Cy Young Award winner Max Scherzer.
+“But that’s why you play the games.
+That’s the beauty of baseball.”

 Cole, 20-5 with a 2.50 ERA this season, allowed five runs and eight hits in seven innings.
-The righthander, a free agent at season’s end, departed with the Astros, trailing 5-2.
+The righthander, a free agent at season’s end, departed with the Astros, who topped the Yankees in six games in the ALCS, trailing 5-2.

-Juan Soto, who debuted last season and doesn’t turn 21 until Friday was not intimidated by Cole or the biggest stage the sport has to offer.
+Juan Soto, who debuted last season and doesn’t turn 21 until Friday — when Game 3 is scheduled in Washington — was not intimidated by Cole or the biggest stage the sport has to offer.
 The smooth-swinging lefty-hitting leftfielder, went 3-for-4, including a solo homer and two-run double, the latter of which made it 5-2 in the fifth.

+“No moment’s too big for that guy,” said lefty starter Patrick Corbin, who pitched a scoreless sixth inning of relief after replacing Scherzer.
+“Pretty impressive what he did today.”

+Part of an impressive night overall for the Nationals, who beat an Astros team that went an MLB-best 60-21 at home this season.

-But George Springer, whose homer off Tanner Rainey in the seventh made it 5-3, hit a one-out, RBI double in the eighth off Daniel Hudson to make it 5-4.
-Hudson retired Jose Altuve, who beat the Yankees with a walk-off two-run homer against Aroldis Chapman in Game 6 of the ALCS, and lefthander Sean Doolittle got the lefty-swinging Michael Brantley to line to left.
+George Springer, whose homer off Tanner Rainey in the seventh made it 5-3, hit a one-out RBI double an inning later off Daniel Hudson to make it 5-4.
+Hudson retired Jose Altuve, whose walk-off two-run homer against Aroldis Chapman in Game 6 of the ALCS sent the Yankees home, and lefthander Sean Doolittle got the lefty-swinging Michael Brantley to line to left.

-Doolittle worked a 1-2-3 ninth, striking out Alex Bregman, getting Yuli Gurriel to fly to center and Carlos Correa to fly to center to end it
+Doolittle then worked a stress-free 1-2-3 ninth, striking out Alex Bregman, getting Yuli Gurriel and Carlos Correa to fly to center.

-The game was billed, and not without cause, as an old-school duel between aces, and why not?
+The game was billed, and not without cause, as an old-school duel between aces.

 Tuesday was a grind for the veteran, though he still departed with the lead after allowing two runs and five hits over five innings.
 Scherzer, who threw 112 pitches, walked three and struck out seven.

-The Astros took an early lead.
-Springer, who worked a critical two-out walk in the ninth inning of Game 6 of the ALCS preceding the Altuve walk-off homer, drew a walk in the bottom of the first.
-Altuve then lined a first-pitch fastball up in the zone to left for a single.
-Scherzer then struck out Brantley on three pitches.
-A wild pitch with Bregman at the plate put Springer on third but Scherzer struck out the AL MVP candidate.
-But Gurriel, who tagged Chad Green with a three-run homer in the first inning of Game 6 of the ALCS, roped a 1-and-2 fastball off the top of the wall in left, the two-run double making it 2-0.
+The Astros took an early lead on a two-run double in the first by Yuli Gurriel, who tagged Chad Green with a three-run homer in the first inning of Game 6 of the ALCS.
 Opponents had been 0-for-17 against Scherzer with runners in scoring position to that point of the postseason.
 Scherzer struck out Correa to end the 26-pitch inning.

 Comments